Do you love movies? Would you enjoy working on a movie or making one of your own? If so, Films Studies may be right for you.

 The 21st first century has seen demand increase for everything from cinematographers and actors to video game developers who can write code and create inspired landscapes for tomorrow’s game consoles.
 AACC offers a balanced program emphasizing digital video production and the analysis of what makes a great film.
 If you’re serious about the business and production of film, check out this degree.

-Designed for students who wish to gain skills that will better prepare them to work in the video and film industry.
-Students will develop basic skills in the production and post-production of time-based media.
-With a focus mainly on digital video, students will get first-hand experience developing, making, and editing original footage.
+Are you ready to gain the skills that will better prepare you to work in the video and film industry?
+At AACC, students will develop basic skills in the production and post-production of time-based media.
+With a focus mainly on digital video, students will get first-hand experience developing, making and editing original footage.

-This program is not specifically designed for transfer to a four year institution.
-Should a student wish to transfer using this degree it is strongly recommended that the student consult with a transfer advisor and the department video coordinator to ensure an efficient transfer.
-Students may also wish to consider the Visual Arts Transfer AA degree or the Video Production Certificate.
+This program is not specifically designed for transfer to a four-year institution.
+Students who wish to transfer using this degree should consult with a transfer advisor and the department video coordinator to ensure an efficient transfer.
+Students may also wish to consider the Visual Arts Transfer A.A. degree or the Video Production certificate.

 The Visual Arts department is proud to offer the following Associate of Arts (A.A.) in this area of study.
 As an additional transfer option, AACC has the unique, Transfer Studies degree.
 Both degrees will prepare you to transfer to a four-year institution.
 Whichever path you choose, we strongly encourage you to meet with an advisor to structure your AACC studies to meet your specific transfer goals.

 You’ll receive a well-rounded introduction to film, from analysis and criticism to video and editing as well as the writing of a solid script.
 You’ll also take standard general education requirements in English, math and science.
 With this degree, you’ll be well-prepared to transfer to a four-year college or university or begin your career.